AY2526S1-CS2103T-T13-4/tp/docs/UserGuide.md

 EduBase is a **desktop app for private tuition center owners to manage growing student enrollment and multiple classes, optimized for use via a Command Line Interface** (CLI).
 If you've recently scaled up from teaching a few students to running a full tuition center with dozens of classes and hundreds of students, EduBase helps you stay organized without expensive management software.
 If you can type fast, EduBase can get your administrative tasks done faster than traditional GUI apps or spreadsheets.
 <page-nav-print />

+EduBase lets you handle all of this through quick keyboard commands—no need to navigate through multiple menus or maintain complex spreadsheets.<br/>

 **Why EduBase for Tuition Centers?**
 As a tuition center owner managing multiple classes solo, you need fast access to:
 - Which students are enrolled in each class